pascallanger/DIY-Multiprotocol-TX-Module/docs/Flash_from_Tx.md

 1. Download the latest [Flash Multiprotocol Module app](http://www.er9x.com/Ersky9xapps.html) for your radio
 1. Copy the .app file in a folder called `APPS` at the root of the SD card (if the directory does not exist create it)
 1. For ersky9x
-   1. Power on the radio in maintenance mode while pushing both horizontals trims outwards (away from each others)
+   1. Power on the radio in `MAINTENANCE` mode while pushing both horizontals trims outwards (away from each others)
-   1. Select Upgrade Bootloader
+   1. Select `Update Bootloader`
    1. Select the ersky9x firmware matching your radio
    1. Long press it and select `Flash bootloader`
 1. For OpenTX
    1. Boot the radio normaly
-   1. Go in the RADIO SETUP menu page 2 called SD-HC CARD
+   1. Go in the `RADIO SETUP` menu page 2 called `SD-HC CARD`
-   1. Open the FIRMWARE directory
+   1. Open the `FIRMWARE` directory
    1. Select the ersky9x firmware matching your radio
    1. Long press it and select `Flash bootloader`
 1. Check by rebooting the radio in bootloader mode that everything is [ok](###-How-to-check-the-bootloader-version)

+**Note**: For OpenTX radio, this bootloader is an upgraded version of the existing bootloader shipped with OpenTX.
+It's providing you the exact same level of default features while adding more through apps.
+You can go back and forth between the 2 bootloaders without an issue.

 ## Multimodule upgrade procedure
 1. Either: